Antony Starr

 Young Anotny Starr

-Almost simultaneously, he was involved in the joint American-New Zealand project "Xena: Warrior Princess," portraying David, and in Chris Bailey's series "Street Legal," appearing in a guest role as Darren.
+Around the same time, he landed roles in the joint American-New Zealand project "Xena: Warrior Princess," portraying David, and in Chris Bailey's series "Street Legal," appearing as guest character Darren.

 Antony Starr in Xena: Warrior Princess